 Monitored by the Drinking Water Inspectorate, this measure focusses on proactively reducing incident risks relating to water quality.

-Event Risk Index (ERI) can be influenced by a range of factors including water quality related customer contacts following burst mains, domestic plumbing issues, a failure at a water treatment works and loss of supply.
+Event Risk Index (ERI) can be influenced by a range of factors including water quality related customer contacts following burst mains, domestic plumbing issues, a failure at a water treatment works, reservoir or customer property and loss of supply events.

 The incentive looks at how serious each water quality incident was, how we responded, the number of customers impacted and for how long, a score is then given.